Poverty threshold: Racial minorities

 A minority group is defined as "a category of people who experience relative disadvantage as compared to members of a dominant social group."
 Minorities are traditionally separated into the following groups: African Americans, American Indians, Alaska Natives, Asians, Pacific Islanders, and Hispanics.
-According to the current US Poverty statistics, Black Americans – 21%, Foreign born non-citizens – 19%, Hispanic Americans – 18%, and adults with a disability – 25%.
+According to US Poverty statistics, Black Americans – 21%, Foreign born non-citizens – 19%, Hispanic Americans – 18%, and adults with a disability – 25%.
 This does not include all minority groups, but these groups alone account for 85% of people under the poverty line in the United States.
-Whites have a poverty rate of 8.7%; the poverty rate is more than double for Black and Hispanic Americans.
+White Americans have a poverty rate of 8.7%; the poverty rate is more than double for Black and Hispanic Americans.

 Impacts on education

 Living below the poverty threshold can have a major impact on a child's education.
 The psychological stresses induced by poverty may affect a student's ability to perform well academically.
 In addition, the risk of poor health is more prevalent for those living in poverty.
-Health issues commonly affect the extent to which one can continue and fully take advantage of his or her education.
+Health issues commonly affect the extent to which one can continue and fully take advantage of their education.
 Poor students in the United States are more likely to dropout of school at some point in their education.
 Research has also found that children living in poverty perform poorly academically and have lower graduation rates.
 Impoverished children also experience more disciplinary issues in school than others.

 Schools in impoverished communities usually do not receive much funding, which can also set their students apart from those living in more affluent neighborhoods.
-There is much dispute over whether upward mobility that brings a child out of poverty may or may not have a significant positive impact on his or her education; inadequate academic habits that form as early as preschool typically are unknown to improve despite changes in socioeconomic status.
+There is much dispute over whether upward mobility that brings a child out of poverty may or may not have a significant positive impact on their education; inadequate academic habits that form as early as preschool typically are unknown to improve despite changes in socioeconomic status.